U.S. flag An official website of the United States government

 • Tell your healthcare provider beforehand if: The child is moderately or severely ill, has had a severe allergic reaction to a previous dose of meningococcal vaccine, or has a known sensitivity to vaccine components.

-• What it's for: Prevents invasive disease caused by 13 different types of the bacterium Streptococcus pneumoniae in infants, children and adolescents ages 6 weeks through 17 years.
-In infants and children 6 weeks through 5 years of age, it is also approved for the prevention of otitis media (ear infection) caused by 7 different types of the bacterium.
-Streptococcus pneumonie can cause infections of the blood, middle ear, and the covering of the brain and spinal cord, as well as pneumonia.
-Prevnar 13 is also approved for adults 18 years of age and older.
+• What it's for: Prevnar 20 prevents invasive disease caused by 20 different types of the bacterium S. pneumoniae covered by the vaccine in individuals 6 weeks of age and older.
+For infants and children 6 weeks through 5 years of age, it is also approved for the prevention of otitis media (ear infection) caused by 7 different types of the bacterium covered by the vaccine.
+Vaxneuvance prevents invasive disease caused by 15 different types of the bacterium S. pneumoniae covered by the vaccine in individuals 6 weeks of age and older.

-• Common side effects may include: Pain, redness and swelling at the injection site, irritability, decreased appetite and fever.
+• Common side effects may include: Pain, redness and swelling at the injection site, irritability, drowsiness, headache, decreased appetite and fever.

 • Tell your healthcare provider beforehand if: The child is moderately or severely ill, has ever had an allergic reaction to a previous dose or component of the vaccine, including diphtheria toxoid (for example, DTaP vaccine).